CBIIT/NBIA-TCIA/README.md

 1. Select **File** > **Import**.
 2. Select **Existing Projects into Workspace**.
 3. Select the software directory within the working copy and click **Finish**.
-4. Define a classpath variable NBIA_BASE to point to the /software directory.
+4. Define a classpath variable, NBIA_BASE, to point to the /software directory.